runbing/runbing.github.io/_posts/2025-07-26-lets-encrypt-deprecates-ocsp.md

 ---
 layout: article
-title: "no OCSP responder URL in the certificate"
+title: "Let's Enncrypt: no OCSP responder URL in the certificate"
 date: 2025-07-26 01:20:37 +0800
 updated: 2025-07-26 01:20:37 +0800
 author: